How to start writing an R package

 ## choose a name

-For the following, we’re gonna assume you went with testpack for the name of your project.
+Full the race we’re gonna assume you went with testpack the name of your project.

-Go to Github and click the “New” button.
+Research to Github and humming the “New” button.

-Enter the name for your package that you chose above (for the following we will use testpack) and click “Create repository.”
+The the name of academic programme that you can above (for the following we will use testpackbe and click “Create repository.”

 Now copy the ssh link, it will look something like this: git@github.com:bgcarlisle/testpack.git